The Guardian’s War-Lite

 - October 08, 2014

 When the British liberal press supports the UK’s wars, it generally does so from a very different perspective to the tabloid press.
 Unlike the Sun, it doesn’t make jokes about drones or entertain its readers with bloodthirsty ‘gotcha’ moments.

 Like the Observer, in its famous editorial in support of the Iraq war, it always comes to war reluctantly, after many sleepless nights.

-Because they are liberal, newspapers like the Observer want to do the right thing with war, even if they aren’t always sure what the right thing is or whether war can achieve it.
-Atlanticist to the core, they believe that American military power is essentially benign, even if it needs a little British imperial wisdom to point in a more multilateral direction.
+Because they are liberal, newspapers like the Guardian and the Observer want to do the right thing when it comes to war, even if they aren’t always sure what the right thing is or whether war can achieve it.
+Atlanticist to the core, they believe that American military power is essentially benign, or simply essential, even if such power might need a good dose of British imperial wisdom to point in a more multilateral direction.

 On 29 September therefore, the day before the parliamentary vote on air strikes, the Guardian asked parliament to consider the ‘fundamental question…whether we, Britain, the United States and other western nations, should even be in the Middle East at all?’

 After all, as the Guardian rightly noted

 A series of interconnected crises have roiled the region ever since the modern history of our interference began two centuries ago.
 We have done much harm, to be set against a very uncertain amount of good.
 Isn”t it time we were gone?
 MPs should be very clear that the broad, long-term answer is yes.

 Having established that, the editorial began to show why the short-term answer is actually no. Because the problem isn’t that western states have any self-interested reasons for wanting to have a military presence in the Middle East, it’s just that the region just won’t let us leave.
 Even the Arab spring disappointed us, although for a brief period